-Each of the City's Consolidated Annual Performance and Evaluation Reports (CAPER) for the last Fiveyear Consolidated Planning period (July 1, 2015 through June 30, 2020) assessed the effectiveness of the CDBG-funded programs and activities in meeting the priority needs for San Leandro.
-Each CAPER was approved by the City's HUD representative in the San Francisco Regional Office of the Community Planning and Development Division.
+The City's Consolidated Annual Performance and Evaluation Reports (CAPER) for FY2020-2021 (July 1, 2020 through June 30, 2021) assessed the effectiveness of the CDBG-funded programs and activities in meeting the priority needs for San Leandro.
+This CAPER was approved by the City's HUD representative in the San Francisco Regional Office of the Community Planning and Development Division on February 1, 2022.